alxso/EmployeeSystem/README.md

 # Employee System Demo

-Realistic data generated for the demo is included in Data.csv, must be placed under mysql/data/employee_db/
+Realistic data generated for the demo is included in data.csv, must be placed under mysql/data/employee_db/

 MYSQL Queries to enter manually: